kant/LandMarksDetection/README.md

 ![](landmarksheatmaps.bmp)

-* save image and mask into csv file: run the utils.py,like file traindetection.csv
+* save image and mask into csv file: run the `utils.py`, like file traindetection.csv

 **2、LandMarks Detection**